Spreading of droplets under various gravitational accelerations: Specifications

 \subsection{Pre-wetting mechanism}

+The droplet deposition can be done directly on the substrate or preceded by the deposition of a precursor layer, constituted of either the same or a different fluid.
+If the film is composed of the same fluid, the analysis can abstract from complicated surface-specific interactions.
+Under these conditions, a droplet of a Newtonian fluid would evolve from the initial shape toward a completely flat state \cite{Jalaal2019b,Bergemann2018}.
+Droplets of yield-stress fluids, on the other hand, evolve with time towards a final shape of finite extent, where a balance between surface tension, the material's yield stress and hydrostatic pressure (in the presence of gravity) is attained~\cite{Jalaal2020a}.

+While the precursor layer simplifies the physics of the problem and the associated theory by abstracting from surface-chemistry effects, it poses an experimental challenge: a thin film of the yield-stress fluid needs to be created reproducibly directly before each experiment.
+In the case of experiments in weightlessness, this typically needs to be attained by an automated procedure just at the beginning of the microgravity phase, to avoid any evaporation effects that would take place over the prolonged preparation time of a microgravity experiment (up to hours), and also since the films cannot be expected to be stable with respect to the strong acceleration at launch.

-An automated system allows to create a precursor film on the substrates, prior to the deposition of a droplet, by depositing and spreading a small quantity of material into a homogeneous film.
-The syringe used for the deposition of the pre-wetting fluid is distinct from that used for the deposition of the droplet or filament studied, allowing the precursor layer to be of a different fluid from that of the main droplet.
+An automated system allows to deposit a precursor layer on the substrates, prior to the droplet deposition, by depositing a small quantity of material (in form of an array of droplets) and spreading it into a homogeneous film.
+As mentioned previously, the syringe used for pre-wetting procedure is distinct from that used for the droplet deposition, allowing the precursor layer to be of a different fluid from that of the main droplet.

-The pre-wetting mechanism, shown in Fig.~\ref{fig:pre-wetting-mechanism}, consists of a custom-made fixed assembly of an array of nozzles (labelled \emph{multi-nozzle}), a fixed steel blade chamfered at \ang{45} to create a defined edge (labelled \emph{wiper}), and a glass substrate moving under the wiper.
+The pre-wetting mechanism, shown in Figure~\ref{fig:pre-wetting-mechanism}, consists of the assembly of a custom-made array of nozzles (labelled \emph{multi-nozzle} and manufactured by 3D printing), a fixed steel blade chamfered at \ang{45} to create a defined edge (labelled \emph{wiper}), and a glass substrate moving under the wiper as the rotary stage rotates.
 The multi-nozzle first deposits an array of droplets over its full length, which are then mechanically spread as the glass substrate moves under the wiper.

-All of the glass substrates are fixed onto the same rotary plate, which rotates around the center of the main experiment platform.
-With this, it is possible to execute all pre-wetting procedures simultaneously for all four sections, as the rotary plate rotates $\approx$\,\ang{80} clockwise (see Figure~\ref{fig:rotary_plate_movement}) and moves the glass substrates under the wipers.
+All four glass substrates are fixed to a rotary stage (Zaber X-RSB120AD), which rotates around the center of the main experiment platform.
+With this, it is possible to execute the pre-wetting procedure on all four positions simultaneously, as the stage rotates by $\approx \SI{80}{\degree}$ clockwise, as depicted in Figure~\ref{fig:rotary_plate_movement}.

-The full pre-wetting procedure takes approx.~\SI{1.4}{\s} and is executed after the hypergravity phase of the capsule launch.
-A full sequence of images of the pre-wetting procedure is shown in Figure \ref{fig:prewet_photos_seq}.
-Initially, the rotary stage is positioned such that the inner tip of the blade is just in front of the front edge of the glass substrate, ensuring that fluid is spread over the entire glass surface.